Stochastic Dimension Zeroth-Order Estimator: Stable and Memory-Efficient Training of PINNs: Experiments

-\paragraph{Amortized PINNs with SDZE.} PINN training can be amortized by replacing the differential part of the operator $\mathcal{L}$ with a stochastic estimator like SDGD and SDZE.
-For example, for the Allen-Cahn equation, $\mathcal{L}u= \laplacian u+u-u^{3}$, the differential part of $\mathcal{L}$ is the Laplacian $\laplacian$.
-With amortization, we minimize the following loss
+PINN training can be amortized by replacing the additively decomposable differential part of $\mathcal{N}$ with a stochastic estimator.
+For the Allen--Cahn equation, $\mathcal{N}u=\laplacian u+u-u^{3}$.
+Only the Laplacian is randomized.
+The nonlinear reaction term is evaluated exactly.
+The resulting stochastic objective estimator is